 There has been much talk of a national recruitment crisis within the NHS.
-Now, Hull and East Yorkshire Hospitals NHS Trust is to officially launch a “groundbreaking” campaign, helping to reverse this trend whilst having a positive impact on staff morale.
+Now, Hull University Teaching Hospitals NHS Trust is to officially launch a “groundbreaking” campaign, helping to reverse this trend whilst having a positive impact on staff morale.
 The campaign is being strengthened by a series of “unprecedented” steps – including the “promise” of a job to outstanding students before they even open their results envelope.

 The recruitment campaign has already been hailed as a major success with the Trust snapping up almost 100 new recruits to support its 8,000-strong workforce in just two months.